 Calculate your Cost of Goods Sold

-You will often need to keep track of Cost of Goods Sold - this is often very tricky to calculate as you need to track the exact usage of materials and expenses for each of your finished products.
-Specialised software for craftspeople like Craftybase Inventory Software can make this task much easier, as it automatically calculates your material usage per product and keeps track of your raw material inventory on your behalf.
+You will need to keep track of your Cost of Goods Sold - this is often very tricky to calculate as you need to track the exact usage of materials and expenses for each of your finished products.
+Specialised software for craftspeople like Craftybase Inventory Software use GAAP and IRS approved methods to calculate your inventory and material usage.

 Ensure that you are aware of any regulations and requirements relating to your products.
 Products consumed directly by people (i.e. food, soaps) will most likely be subject to GMP, whilst sellers that make fabric based items will be covered under the juristiction of CPSC.
 For these types of products, keeping detailed records of your material usage is really important as you'll need to be able to identify exact batches sold to customers in case of recalls.